eclipse-archived/codewind-docs/docs/_documentations/openshiftregistry.md

 5. Enter the token retrieved from the service account token secret as the `password`.
 6. Enter `<project>` as `namespace`, where `<project>` is the OpenShift project where you created the service account.
 7. Click **Enter**.

+### Next Steps

+You have added the OpenShift internal registry with Codewind.

+Continue to instructions for how to use Codewind with Che workspaces to develop your application in a single location.
+For more information see [Creating a Codewind workspace in Che](che-createcodewindworkspace.html).

+Or create a project in VS Code or Eclipse that you can develop locally but build and run remotely.
+For more information, see [Creating and importing projects in VS Code](remotedeploy-projects-vscode.html) or [Creating and importing projects in Eclipse](remotedeploy-projects-eclipse.html).